-If you’ve recently checked your credit score and discovered you have a good or even excellent one, then you might be thinking about how you can put it to use.
+If you’ve recently checked your credit score and discovered you have a ‘good’, ‘very good’ or even ‘excellent’ one, then you might be thinking about how you can put it to use.

 What is a ‘good’, ‘very good’, or ‘excellent’ credit score?

-In Australia, your credit score is usually positioned somewhere on a scale between 0 and 1,200 or between 0 and 1,000 depending on the credit reporting agency you use to check your credit score.
-For example, one of the biggest providers, Equifax (formerly known as Veda), says a ‘good’ credit score to be between 666 – 755.
+In Australia, your credit score is usually positioned somewhere on a scale between 0 and 1,200, or between 0 and 1,000 depending on the credit reporting agency you use to check your credit score.
+For example, one of the biggest providers, Equifax (formerly known as Veda), says a ‘good’ credit score is one between 666 – 755.